eXenon/i3lock-color/README.md

 * `--bshlcolor=rrggbbaa` -- Backspace highlight segments

 All the colors have an alpha channel now.
 Please keep in mind that this was not intended when the program was originally written, so making thing transparent that weren't before can make it look strange.

+I added an option to display the circle only on certain screens in a multi-display setup.
+*  `--singlescreen=i` -- Display the circle only on screen number i

 ### Examples: